Loading figure…

 “Eliminating our gun rights is a wrongheaded idea.
 (Nov 2016)”

-Ted Budd opposes the Affordable Care Act (ACA) and has voted for its repeal.
-He argues that the ACA has negative impacts on the economy and supports efforts to dismantle it.
+Budd opposes the Affordable Care Act and has voted for its repeal.
+He argues that it has negatively impacted the economy and supports measures to eliminate it.

-Ted Budd opposes the Affordable Care Act (ACA) and has voted for its repeal.
-He argues that the ACA has negative impacts on the economy and supports efforts to dismantle it.
+Budd opposes the Affordable Care Act and has voted for its repeal.
+He argues that it has negatively impacted the economy and supports measures to eliminate it.

 Ted Budd opposes higher taxes on corporations and top earners, advocating for lower tax rates to promote economic growth.
 He has consistently voted against tax increases and supports reducing corporate tax rates.